metallb/metallb/website/content/concepts/_index.md

 ## External announcement

-Once MetalLB has assigned an external IP address to a service, it needs to make the network beyond the cluster aware that the IP "lives" in the cluster.
+After MetalLB has assigned an external IP address to a service, it needs to make the network beyond the cluster aware that the IP "lives" in the cluster.
 MetalLB uses standard routing protocols to achieve
 this: ARP, NDP, or BGP.